-- 1. Are all those involved with the fee for service activity (company staff, third parties, consultants) clear on the need for it and expected output? - 2.
-Has the company evaluated the selection criteria of consultant(s), to ensure suitability and relevant qualifications? - 3.
-Are the consultants being paid no more than 'fair market value' for the services provided? - 4.
-If the service relates to an unlicensed/unapproved medicine/indication, is the company confident that there is no promotion of that medicine/indication? - 5.
-Has it been checked that this is a service provided to the company?
-(For example, a department head training his/her own team is part of the consultant employment/usual duties and is not considered a service to the company). - 6.
-Are the arrangements (such as venue, refreshments, travel, and contract) appropriate? - 7.
-Are there arrangements to manage any conflicts of interest and ensuring transparency of relationship? - a.
-Does the agreement with the consultant require the participant to obtain authorization from his/her regular employer or other consents as applicable (e.g. authorization to perform the service during the working time dedicated to his/her employer entity)? - b.
-Does the agreement with the engaged consultant specify his/her obligation to declare that he/she is a consultant to the company when he/she writes or speaks about a subject matter covered by this agreement? - c.
-Does the presentation from the speaker or publication by the consultant include the disclosure of the name of the company(ies) he/she has been engaged by for providing the service? - 8.
-Are the number of engagements and total remuneration paid to an individual in one year reasonable? - a.
-Did the company introduce measures to ensure acceptable frequency of engagement of HCPs and total HCP payments, to ensure reasonableness and avoid risk of perceived undue influence?
-As an example, those measures may be: i) internal procedures that include limits or CAPS; ii) including in the agreements a statement of responsibility that the amount received from the company during the year does not exceed a certain percentage of his/her annual income.

-b.
-Are the same consultants being hired/used excessively when there are others with the same expertise and availability?
+- Has it been checked that this is a service provided to the Company?
+(For example, a department head training his/her own team is part of the consultant employment/usual duties and is not considered a service to the Company). - 6 Are the arrangements (such as venue, refreshments, travel, and contract) appropriate? - Are there arrangements to manage any conflicts of interest and ensuring transparency of relationship? - 7. a) Does the agreement with the consultant require the participant to obtain authorization from his/her regular employer or other consents as applicable (e.g. authorization to perform the service during the working time dedicated to his/her employer entity)? - 7. b) Does the agreement with the engaged consultant specify his/her obligation to declare that he/she is a consultant to the Company when he/she writes or speaks about a subject matter covered by this agreement? - 7. c) Does the presentation from the speaker or publication by the consultant include the disclosure of the name of the company(ies) he/she has been engaged by for providing the service? - 8 Are the number of engagements and total remuneration paid to an individual in one year reasonable? - 8. a) Did the company introduce measures to ensure acceptable frequency of engagement of HCPs and total HCP payments, to ensure reasonableness and avoid risk of perceived undue influence? - As example, those measures may be: i) internal procedures that include limits or CAPS; ii) including in the agreements a statement of responsibility that the amount received from the company during the year does not exceed a certain percentage of his/her annual income. - 8. b) Are the same consultants being hired/used excessively when there are others with the same expertise and availability?